Water test kit: how and why we test for nutrient pollution - Earthwatch Europe

 Water test kit: how and why we test for nutrient pollution

-In June, over 2,600 people took part in the Great UK WaterBlitz.
-The results from their testing showed that 75% of freshwater sites in the UK had poor ecological health.
+In September 2025, over 6,000 people took part in the Great UK WaterBlitz.
+The results from their testing showed that 60% of freshwater sites in the UK had poor ecological health.

 But what do we test for and how do we do it?
-Our Director of Science & Policy, Dr Sasha Woods, explains.
+Our previous Director of Science & Policy, Dr Sasha Woods, explains.

 What do we test for and why?